Elephantine: Ancient Egypt

-Elephantine was a fort that stood just before the First Cataract of the Nile.
-During the Second Intermediate Period (1650–1550 BC), the fort marked the southern border of Egypt.
+The island stood at the border between Egypt and Nubia; so, its location made it a natural cargo transfer point for river trade.
+Trade routes would stop on Elephantine to deliver ivory, a precious good in Ancient Egypt.
+It was an excellent defensive site: A fort had been erected c.
+3000 BC on the island during the First Dynasty, though the island had been occupied earlier.
+This border is near the Tropic of Cancer.

 Historical texts from the Middle Kingdom of Egypt mention the mother of Amenemhat I, founder of the Twelfth Dynasty, being from the Elephantine Egyptian nome Ta-Seti.
 Many scholars have argued that Amenemhat I's mother was of Nubian origin.

-According to the ancient Egyptian religion, Elephantine was the dwelling place of Khnum, the ram-headed god of the cataracts, who guarded and controlled the waters of the Nile from caves beneath the island.
-He was worshipped here as part of a late triad of Egyptian deities.
-This "Elephantine Triad" included Satis and Anuket.
-Satis was worshipped from very early times as a war goddess and protector of this strategic region of Egypt.
-When seen as a fertility goddess, she personified the bountiful annual flooding of the Nile, which was identified as her daughter, Anuket.
-The cult of Satis originated in the ancient city of Aswan.
-Later, when the triad was formed, Khnum became identified as her consort and, thereby, was thought of as the father of Anuket.
-His role in myths changed later and another deity was assigned his duties with the river.
-At that time his role as a potter enabled him to be assigned a duty in the creation of human bodies.

 Archaeological sites

+Between 1893 and 1910, Aramaic papyri, consisting of Jewish archives, were found and collected on Elephantine.
+There has been a large presence of German excavation with a vast amount of discoveries or papyri and ostraca.
+The documents have led to discoveries about Jewish presence and significance in Elephantine.
+French teams also set out to Elephantine where they discovered several hundred ostraca but very few have been published thus far.
+The major findings from the end of the 19th century to the beginning of the 20th century are found in these museums; Berlin, Brooklyn, Cairo, London, Munich, and Paris, with the largest collection being in Berlin.

 Ongoing excavations by the German Archaeological Institute at the town have uncovered many findings, on display in the Aswan Museum located on the island, including a mummified ram of Khnum.
 Artifacts dating back to prehistoric Egypt have been found on Elephantine.
 A rare calendar, known as the Elephantine Calendar of Things, which dates to the reign of Thutmose III during the Eighteenth Dynasty, was found in fragments on the island.

+Important technological evidence from the German excavations was recently published, datable to the Middle Kingdom.
+An intentional production of arsenical bronze, evidence of the cementation alloying process of copper with speiss inside ceramic crucibles, and a piece of speiss, were published from the Elephantine archaeological contexts.

-In ancient times the island was also an important stone quarry, providing granite for monuments and buildings all over Egypt.
+In ancient times the island was also a vital stone quarry, providing granite for monuments and buildings all over Egypt.